jpang7/A2/README.md

 # CURent-- list and view properties near Cornell

 Used Cornell's PoBE A2 Flask boilerplate.
-Deployed through Docker + Google Cloud
+Deployed through Docker + Google Cloud.
+Will not stay up for long-- limited Cloud credits.
 Databasing with PostgreSQL + SQLAlchemy
 Many thanks to the AppDev team, especially Backend instructors.